WordPress/gutenberg/.github/ISSUE_TEMPLATE/Mobile_apps_bug_report.md

 ---
 name: Bug report for Mobile Apps
-about: Create a report to help us improve the Gutenberg mobile apps version
+about: Report a bug with the mobile app version of Gutenberg
 labels: Mobile App Android/iOS
 ---